Holiland/angular-amplify/README.md

 - Added Fast Mode for Tiled VAE, which increase the speed by 5X and eliminated the need for extra RAM.
 - Now you can use 16GB GPU for 8K images, and the encoding/decoding process will be around 25 seconds.
 For 4k images, the process completes almost instantly.
+- If you encountered VAE NaN or black image output: